Anger Management Strategies For Adults

 - Don't feel you have to even the score every time someone bothers you.

 - Revise your expectations about how often life will bug you.
-Accept that no matter what you do, things will happen that will be irritating.
+Accept that no matter what you do, irritating things will happen.

 - If you catch yourself ruminating, try to think of something else.
 Or at least be aware you're doing it.
 Also be aware of any fantasies of retaliation you have, and respond in the same way.